-Hydraulic pressure distribution
+4.1 Hydraulic pressure distribution

 The pressures at inlets Ac and Ad are found to be similar in the case of 0° alignment during the trail tests and hence the dynamic head is measured only at Ac under this alignment and the results obtained at Ac are used for Ad as well.
 The dynamic pressure head results obtained from the model tests are presented in Fig. 3 for the top of the block for the three block orientations selected.
 In addition to the pressure fluctuations, 50 period moving average is also presented to identify the trend in the fluctuations.
 Fig. 3 shows that the pressure on the top of the block is high for 0° alignment, and this pressure is decreasing with the inclined alignments.
 However, the fluctuations in dynamic head are increasing under inclined alignments for the inlet close to the spillway surface and are decreasing for the inlet away from the spillway surface.
-The variation of pressure results for different water inlets is presented in Fig. 4 as variation of mean values with error bars pointing out to the maximum and minimum values of the fluctuating pressures.
+To understand the effect of joint orientation, the pressure results are presented as variation of mean values with joint orientation of pressure results for different water inlets is presented in Fig. 4.
 Fig. 4(a) presents a possibility of block uplift under the critical condition where the dynamic head on the top of the block is minimum and that on the bottom is maximum.
-Fig. 4(b) shows that the dynamic head within the joints (Faces B to F; see Table 1) is remaining constant with change in block alignment, however, the fluctuations are increasing under inclined alignments.
+Fig. 4 shows that the dynamic head within the joints (Faces B to F) is remaining constant with change in block alignment, however, the fluctuations are increasing under inclined alignment.